UniversalDependencies/docs/treebanks/fr_partut/index.md

 ## Acknowledgments
 We are deeply grateful to Project Syndicate© for letting us download and exploit their articles as text material, under the terms of educational use.

-## References

-* Manuela Sanguinetti, Cristina Bosco.
-2014.
-PartTUT: The Turin University Parallel Treebank.
-In Basili, Bosco, Delmonte, Moschitti, Simi (editors) Harmonization and development of resources and tools for Italian Natural Language Processing within the PARLI project, LNCS, Springer Verlag

-* Manuela Sanguinetti, Cristina Bosco.
-2014.
-Converting the parallel treebank ParTUT in Universal Stanford Dependencies.
-In Proceedings of the 1rst Conference for Italian Computational Linguistics (CLiC-it 2014), Pisa (Italy)

-* Cristina Bosco, Manuela Sanguinetti.
-2014.
-Towards a Universal Stanford Dependencies parallel treebank.
-In Proceedings of the 13th Workshop on Treebanks and Linguistic Theories (TLT-13), Tubingen (Germany)

 # Statistics of UD French ParTUT